 I love granola, but it can be full of sugar and crappy things if you buy it from a store and you aren’t careful.
 This granola is made from quality ingredients and it is better than any granola I have ever tasted.
 Its got that sweet and salty thing going on in the perfect balance along with tasty bites of fruit, chewy oatmeal, crunchy pumpkin seeds, and some super healthy hemp hearts and chia seeds.

 This recipe is adapted from a granola recipe posted on Cookie and Kate which looks amazing too, I just changed a few things up how I like them to be, but the method is basically the same.

-I love lots of fruit in my granola so I added dried cherries, apricots, and my homemade dried apples.
+I love lots of fruit in my granola so I added dried cherries, apricots, and dried apples.
 I also wanted to add some extra protein so I added chia seeds and hemp hearts.
 I chose to use maple syrup as my sweetener because I love the flavor and it doesn’t make the granola too sweet.

 As options, you don’t have to use the same kind of fruit that I did.
 You can use whatever dried fruit you like.
 Same with the nuts and seeds.
 You could also use honey instead of maple syrup if you like too.
 A lot of recipe have agave in them, but agave is actually highly processed so its best to stay away from that sweetener.

 Debbie eats oatmeal usually in the mornings, just a couple spoonful’s at a time to give her some energy for her run or workout.
 She was in Hawaii when I made this so she hasn’t tasted it yet… I think she will prefer this recipe to her plain old oatmeal 🙂